Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

    ```

 1. Set the `CSM_TAR_PATH` variable to the full path to the CSM `tar` file on `ncn-m001`.

+   > The `prepare-assets.sh` script will delete the CSM tarball in order to free space on the node.
+   > If using an `rbd` device to store the CSM tarball (or if not wanting the tarball file deleted for other reasons), then be sure to
+   > copy the tarball file to a different location, and set the `CSM_TAR_PATH` to point to this new location.

    ```bash
    ncn-m001# CSM_TAR_PATH=/path/to/${CSM_RELEASE}.tar.gz